Raptus/raptus.mailchimp/README.txt

 official documentation:
 http://plone.org/documentation/kb/installing-add-ons-quick-how-to

-This addons as a dependency on greatape_
+This addons adds a dependency on greatape_

 How to use
 ==========